maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 - Tasks groups are global.
 - Tasks also are global.
-- Each task is part of a task group.
+- Every task is part of a task group.
 - There is one runqueue per task group per CPU.
 - Runqueues are composed by schedule entities.
 - Schedule entities reference task or task groups.
-- Schedule entities are one per CPU (`vruntime` is updated for the CPU-local).
+- Schedule entities are per CPU (e.g. `vruntime` is updated for the entity running on the local CPU).

-#### Example
+### Wrappin up the structures

+To make it more clear, let's see a practical example.
-Below an example of two tasks (`p1` and `p2`), for which `p1` is direct child of task group `tg1` and `p2` is direct child of the root task group, where `i` is the `i`th CPU:
+You can see below a diagram for a sample scenario where there are two tasks (`p1` and `p2`), and two task grups (root task group and `tg1` child of the root task group).
+And `p1` is direct child of task group `tg1` and `p2` is direct child of the root task group. `i` is the *i*-th CPU:
 ![Linux Scheduler entities relations](/images/linux_sched_structs.png)

+#### Global structures
+- `task_group.se`: `se[i]` is the task groups's `sched_entity` data for *i*-th CPU.
+- `task_group.cfs_rq`: `cfs_rq[i]` is the task group's `cfs_rq` data for *i*-th CPU.
+- `task_group.parent`: the parent task group.
+- `task_group.shares`: the task group `cpu.shares`
+- `task_struct.sched_class`: the scheduler class the tasks should be scheduled with.

+#### Per-CPU structures
+- `sched_entity.vruntime`: the virtual runtime.
+- `sched_entity.parent`: the schedule entity of the parent task group.
+- `sched_entity.my_q`: when not a task (`NULL`), the task group's CFS runqueue on the local CPU.
+- `sched_entity.run_node`: the related red-black tree node on the runqueue tree.
+- `sched_entity.cfs_rq`: the CFS runqueue that manages the schedule entity
+- `sched_entity.load`: the weight of the entity.
+If it relates to a task group, is the sum of the weights of the tasks of the group, on the local CPU.
+- `cfs_rq.load`: the load of the runqueue, aka the sum of the weights of the entities that compose it.
+- `cfs_rq.current`: the schedule entity that is currently running on the local CPU, where a group or a task.
+- `cfs_rq.rq`: the general CPU runqueue to which the CFS runqueue is attached.
+- `cfs_rq.tg`: the task group that owns the runqueue, whether the root one or a child.
+- `rq.cfs_tasks`: the [linked list](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/types.h#L178) containing the reb-black tree nodes (e.g. [here](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L7320) CFS puts the next entity into it).

 > If you would like to explore the relations between the entities, I recommend [this blog](https://mechpen.github.io/posts/2020-04-27-cfs-group/index.html#2.2.-data-structures).

 ### Weight for task groups

-As [task groups](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L391) can be run on multiple CPUs doing a real multitasking, the weight (shares) for task group's runqueue is further scaled by the ratio of the runqueue [load](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L533) to the global load of the task group.
+As [task groups](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L391) can be run on multiple CPUs doing a real multitasking, the weight (shares) for task group's runqueue is further scaled by the ratio of the [load](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L533) of the task group running on the local CPU (tg's runqueue) to the global load of the task group.

+> The shares [is further scaled](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3215) if configured Linux for symmetrical multiprocessor, otherwise the shares [is not further scaled](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3209).

 The load is the sum of the weights of the entities that compose the struct, whether is the task groups' runqueue or the whole task group.
 This ratio tells us how much the task group is loaded on the local CPU.

-The calculcation is done by the [`calc_group_shares()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L10750) function, to get the final value of the task goup's shares that will weight the task group schedule entity's virtual runtime:
+The calculcation is done by the [`calc_group_shares()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3157) function, to get the final value of the task goup's shares that will weight the virtual runtime of the task group schedule entity:

 ```
 static long calc_group_shares(struct cfs_rq *cfs_rq)
 {
 	long tg_weight, tg_shares, load, shares;